theimpossibleastronaut/rmw/README.md

        RMW_FAKE_MEDIA_ROOT

 FILES
-       On some systems, $HOME/.config  and  $HOME/.local/share	may  be  replaced  with
-       $XDG_CONFIG_HOME and $XDG_DATA_HOME
+       On some systems, $HOME/.config and $HOME/.local/share may be replaced with $XDG_CONFIG_HOME and $XDG_DATA_HOME

        $HOME/.config/rmwrc
               configuration file

        $HOME/.local/share/rmw/purge-time
               text file that stores the time of the last purge

        $HOME/.local/share/rmw/mrl
               text file containing a list of items that were last rmw'ed

 NOTES
        rmw will not move items from one file system to another.
 If you try to rmw a file but don't have a waste directory configured that matches the file system on which it resides, rmw will refuse to do anything with it.

    DESKTOP INTEGRATION
        Items will be moved to a waste basket in the same manner as when using the "move to trash" option from your desktop GUI.
 They will be separated from your desktop trash by default; or if you wish for them to share the same "trash" directory, uncomment the line (in your config file):

        (Note that this does not apply to MacOS; while rmw is yet unable to integrate with the desktop trash directory, you'll still be able to use the default Waste directory.)

               WASTE = $HOME/.local/share/Trash

        then comment out the line

               WASTE = $HOME/.local/share/Waste

        You can reverse which directories are enabled at any time if you ever change your mind.
-If both directories are on the same filesystem, rmw will use the di‐ rectory listed first in your config file.
+If both directories are on the same filesystem, rmw will use the directory listed first in your config file.

        It can be beneficial to have them both uncommented.
-If your desktop trash direc‐ tory   (~/.local/share/Trash)   is   listed   after   the  rmw  default	(~/.lo‐ cal/share/Waste) and uncommented, rmw will place newly rmw'ed items into the de‐ fault, and it will purge expired files from both.
+If your desktop trash directory (~/.local/share/Trash) is listed after the rmw default (~/.local/share/Waste) and uncommented, rmw will place newly rmw'ed items into the default, and it will purge expired files from both.

-       When  rmw'ing  an item, if a file or directory with the same name already exists in the waste (or trash) directory, it will not be overwritten; instead, the cur‐ rent   file   being   rmw'ed   will   have  a  time/date  string  (formatted  as "_%H%M%S-%y%m%d") appended to it (e.g. 'foo_164353-210508').
+       When rmw'ing an item, if a file or directory with the same name already exists in the waste (or trash) directory, it will not be overwritten;
+       instead, the current file being rmw'ed will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g.
+       'foo_164353-210508').

    REMOVABLE MEDIA
        The first time rmw is run, it will create a configuration file.
-Waste  directo‐ ries  will  be created automatically (Except for when the ',removable' option is used; see below) e.g., if '$HOME/.local/share/Waste' is uncommented in the  con‐ fig file, these two directories will be created:
+Waste directories will be created automatically (Except for when the ',removable' option is used; see below) e.g., if '$HOME/.local/share/Waste' is uncommented in the config file, these two directories will be created:

               $HOME/.local/share/Waste/files
               $HOME/.local/share/Waste/info

        If a WASTE directory is on removable media, you may append ',removable'.
        In that case, rmw will not try to create it; it must be initially created manually.
-       When rmw runs, it will check to see if the directory exists (which means the re‐ movable media containing the directory is currently mounted).
+When rmw runs, it will check to see if the directory exists (which means the removable media containing the directory is currently mounted).
 If rmw can't find the directory, it is assumed the media containing the directory isn't mounted and that directory will not be used for the current run of rmw.

        With the media mounted, once you manually create the waste directory for that device (e.g. "/mnt/flash/.Trash-$UID") and run rmw, it will automatically create the two required child directories "files" and "info".

 EXAMPLES
    RESTORING